Jelosus2/enkanetwork.js/README.md

 	- Fixed wrong skills order display of characters.
 	- Added a costume finder to `AssetFinder`.
 	- Added the 3.5 content.
+- v2.1.2:
+	- Fixed when a player had the traveler in the showcase it would throw an error.

 ## Table of Content
 - [Wrapper](#wrapper)